chef-partners/azure-marketplace-ui/README.md

 NOTE:  The `delivery-cli` package must be installed for this command to work. (https://docs.chef.io/ctl_delivery.html)

+Each run of delivery will generate a `beta` and a `release` version in the outputs directory.
+This is so that the a Beta version can be tested and then if that is OK the release version can be deployed *without* requiring another run.

 ## Using the Extension

 This extension allows `chef-client` to be installed on a virtual machine in Azure using the Azure Portal UI.